Hexagram 11泰Peace

 SynthesisYiGram Editorial

 Read across the four Chinese traditions, Hexagram 11 names a specific working posture: heaven and earth in active exchange — 天地交, as the Tuan commentary puts it — and the moment’s usefulness consists in what the exchange briefly makes possible.
 The Wings give the canonical cosmological reading: the rising yang and descending yin meet, the ten thousand things flow, high and low align in purpose, the noble person’s way grows while the small person’s way diminishes.
 The Xiang immediately turns this into a political instruction — the ruler must complete what nature has begun, assisting the fitness of heaven and earth so as to guide the people.
 Wang Bi sharpens the structural reading: Peace is not a virtue but a configuration, and the noble person’s work is to align action with the configuration rather than to impose action against it.
 Zhu Xi stresses the conditional clauses across the line texts —艱貞 at line 3, 不戒以孚 at line 4, 勿用師 at line 6 — reading Peace as the hexagram that teaches most clearly how a structurally fortunate moment imposes the heaviest behavioural discipline.
-The divinatory manual Bushi Zhengzong handles 11 strictly as the marker for working configurations whose value lies in their finitude — not a general blessing but a calendar entry for which durable work must be completed before the configuration turns.
+The divinatory manual Bushi Zhengzong sits in the practical najia tradition; YiGram, following it, reads 11 as a marker for working configurations whose value lies in their finitude — not a general blessing but a calendar entry for which durable work must be completed before the configuration turns.
 The unified posture across all four sources is the same: Peace is the discipline of doing the right work inside an aligned window, with the specific restraint each of the six positions imposes.

 Yi ZhuanTuan + Xiang · Ten Wings